Sarah K. Peterson

 That’s where I come in.
 My name is Sarah Peterson and I am an attorney focusing on employment-based immigration including H-1B visas, J-1 Waivers, PERM applications, Extraordinary Ability Petitions, National Interest Waivers, consular processing, and I-9 compliance and audits.
 Basically, I help your company retain the most competitive candidates from around the world.

 I have practiced employment-based immigration law since 2006, helping transition foreign-born doctors, researchers, engineers, IT specialists and managers to some of our nation’s top universities and research facilities.
 I work with start-ups, non-profits, artists, and high-tech corporations.
 I make your field my business.

 I hold a joint law degree and master in public policy from the University of Minnesota Law School and the Hubert H. Humphrey Institute of Public Affairs.
 I am very active in our professional association, the American Immigration Lawyers Association (AILA).
 In 2012, I was elected as a Director on the AILA National Board of Governors and I continue to actively serve on this Board.
 I serve as Chair of AILA’s U.S. Department of Labor Liaison committee.
 I have previously served on AILA Liaison committees with the California and Nebraska USCIS Service Centers, AILA’s Health Care Professionals/Physicians committee, and Chaired the Minnesota/Dakotas Chapter of AILA.
-Locally I serve on the Immigrant Law Center of Minnesota’s (ILCM) Public Policy Committee since 2013.
-I was selected as one of Minnesota’s Lawyer’s Up and Coming Attorneys for 2010, am named in International Who’s Who of Corporate Immigration Lawyers (2014, 2015, 2016, 2017, 2018), and as Law Dragon’s 40 Up and Coming Employment Lawyers (2016-2018), and was selected as one of Minnesota’s Lawyer’s Up and Coming Attorneys for 2010 .
+Locally I served on the Immigrant Law Center of Minnesota’s (ILCM) Public Policy Committee from 2013 – 2018.
+I am recognized by The Best Lawyers in America, 2020, Who’s Who Legal: Thought Leaders – Corporate Immigration (2019-2020), International Who’s Who of Corporate Immigration Lawyers (2014-20), Law Dragon’s 40 Up and Coming Employment Lawyers (2016-2018), and was selected as one of Minnesota’s Lawyer’s Up and Coming Attorneys for 2010 .
 When I am not in Minneapolis, I am traveling to speak nationally on immigration issues or to meet with leaders in Washington D.C. to make immigration reform a reality.

 I am committed to providing relationship-based expertise and I hold myself to an impeccable standard of ethics and excellence.
 I serve clients with both enthusiasm and intellect.
 Our global economy necessarily requires global talent so let me help your team achieve its full potential.